 Latest

-• The long-term aim would be to defeat or demoralise the non-Isil opposition, so that Isil became the regime’s only enemy.
+• A Hizbollah-backed advance would fit the pattern of Russian air-strikes, which have predominantly targeted those rebels not aligned to the Islamic State of Iraq and the Levant who currently present the gravest threat on the ground to core regime territory. • The long-term aim would be to defeat or demoralise the non-Isil opposition, so that Isil became the regime’s only enemy.
 That would force the West to back President Bashar al-Assad against it.
 “They want to clean the country of non-Isil rebels, and then the US will work with them as Isil will be the only enemy," the Damascus source said.

 • The Russians continued their aerial bombardment on Thursday.
 Targets included Jisr al-Shughour and Jabal al-Zawiya, areas under the control of Jaish al-Fatah, the Army of Conquest, an alliance of Islamist groups which have won significant victories against the regime this year.
 They also included Isil targets in Raqqa and Deir Ezzour provinces, including a Syrian Air Force base which fell to Isil earlier this year after a long siege.